david-knott/tigerlang/compiler/DIARY.md

 I also need to fix the fragment visitors so that the order of the fragments doesn't change.

+Add unit tests for liveness and dead code removal.

+Added RV and FP to in and outsets to the initizer for liveness.
 ## Friday 9th April 2021

 I tried using the gen kill class for reaching expressions in a foward data flow implementation, similar to the other data flow